Treatment for chronic lymphocytic leukaemia (CLL)

 Chemotherapy uses drugs to cure or control your leukaemia.
 This is the main treatment for CLL.
 You may need several courses of chemotherapy before the leukaemia is said to be in remission.
 These drugs are often used in combination.

 Some common drugs used are:

-Please see our booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more details.
+Please see our booklet Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more details.